ranja-sarkar/stats/README.md

 📌 Depending on datatypes and number of samples, a **hypothesis test** is carried out.

-Traditional testing is non-Bayesian.
+Traditional testing is non-Bayesian (frequentist).
 It is how often an outcome happens over repeated runs (repeat sampling) of the experiment.
 It’s an objective view of whether an experiment is repeatable.

 **Bayesian hypothesis testing** is a subjective view of the same - it takes into account how much faith you have in your results.
 It includes prior knowledge about the data and personal beliefs about the results.